-In accordance with the GDPR, an individual has the right to see a copy of the personal information that an organisation holds on them.
+In accordance with the DPA 2018, an individual has the right to see a copy of the personal information that an organisation holds on them.
 We will make the following appropriate arrangements:

-Requests made by individuals who are external are handled by our Data Protection Representative.
-If any of our other employees receive such a request in writing (letter, email, etc.) or verbally, then it will be passed to a Data Protection Representative.
-A SAR can be made by phone or word of mouth, however we recommend that the 42571 Subject Access Request document is used to guide you in raising a SAR (available on request).
+Requests made by individuals who are external are handled by our Data Protection Officer.
+If any of our other employees receive such a request in writing (letter, email, etc.) or verbally, then it will be passed to a Data Protection Officer.
+A SAR can be made by phone or verbally, however we recommend that the 42571 Subject Access Request document is used to guide you in raising a SAR (available on request).